dgrocks22/Choked-WareHouse-Analysis/README.md

-Choked Hubs Prioritization by Dwiz Garg  (datasetL:https://drive.google.com/file/d/1YiFaiq2L1yQSMQrAQ8ERBgSJ21OQ89cs/view?usp=sharing)
+Choked Hubs Prioritization by Dwiz Garg & Abhav Gupta (datasetL:https://drive.google.com/file/d/1YiFaiq2L1yQSMQrAQ8ERBgSJ21OQ89cs/view?usp=sharing)

 1. Data Visualisation
 a)	In this assignment I first parsed the json file using sql , the code is given in the sql file itself